 Rhode Island law criminalizes child sex trafficking without requiring proof of force, fraud, or coercion, and two offenses within the trafficking article reach buyers of sex with minors.
 Penalties are substantial, and convicted offenders are required to register as sex offenders.
-Last, Rhode Island law prohibits the criminalization of minors for prostitution offenses.
+Rhode Island law prohibits the criminalization of minors for prostitution offenses but does not provide a statutory avenue to specialized services.